 The lovely Húsavík - the Whale Watching Capital of Iceland

-My roots are also in the remote place Ingjaldssandur in the Westfjords of Iceland and in Grundarfjörður on the Snæfellsnes peninsula.
+My roots are also in the remote place Ingjaldssandur in the Westfjords of Iceland and Grundarfjörður on the Snæfellsnes peninsula.

 You might already know Grundarfjörður, but the pearl of this beautiful fjord is Mt.
-Kirkjufell, the most photographed mountain in Iceland
+Kirkjufell, the most photographed mountain in Iceland.

 Other attractions close by Húsavík